CHTC/tutorial-fastqc/README.md

 An example of this could be `scp -r username@ap40.uw.osg-htc.org:/home/username/results ./`

-Now, open the .html on your local computer.
+Now, open the `.html` files using your internet browser on your local computer.

 **Congratulations on finishing the first step of a sequencing analysis pipeline!**